Skazio/configs/vscode-config/Extensions packages/README.md

-# Extensions pack
+# Extensions packs

-Extensions pack allow to easily manage extensions base on your coding environment, framework, language, etc.
+Extensions packs allow to easily manage extensions based on your coding environment, framework, language, etc.

-## How to create extensions
+## How to create an extensions pack

 First run